aakash-dec7/NeuralMachineTranslation/README.md

 http://<EXTERNAL-IP>:5000
 ```

-The English-to-French translation application is now deployed and accessible online.
+The NeuralMachineTranslation application is now deployed and accessible online.

+## License

+This project is licensed under the **MIT License**.
+See [LICENSE](LICENSE) for details.